-Susan Swain is president and co-chief operating officer of C-SPAN, the cable industry’s public affairs network.
+Susan Swain is co-president and chief executive officer of C-SPAN, the cable industry’s public affairs network.
 She’s held this position since December 2006 and shares responsibility for all day-to-day operations of the public affairs cable network.

 For more than twenty-five years, Susan has also been an on-air interviewer for C-SPAN.
 Among other assignments, she is a regular moderator for Washington Journal, C-SPAN’s morning call-in/interview program.
 She’s interviewed hundreds of members of Congress, policy experts, and journalists and several presidents.
 Her on-air work has also taken her to China, to Saudi Arabia during “Desert Storm” and onboard a nuclear submarine and an aircraft carrier.